 So, at the time of booting from the installation media, don’t try to format your partition.
 Rather, try to delete each partition one by one.
 Always remember to take a backup while performing the deletion of partition.
 If you have mistakenly deleted all the partitions without taking the proper backup, don’t worry.
 You can still retrieve and recover the lost data with the help of a professional data recovery tool.

-Kernel for Windows Data Recovery Tool is one such data recovery tool that can help you to recover all the lost, deleted, permanently deleted, and inaccessible data in case of such uncertainty.
+Windows Data Recovery Tool is one such data recovery tool that can help you to recover all the lost, deleted, permanently deleted, and inaccessible data in case of such uncertainty.
 This tool is very easy to use and comes with some exciting advanced features.
 With its advanced features, you can fix Windows 10 corruption issues and retrieve all the lost data and customize the whole process and the results.
 Moreover, you can recover deleted data from Windows 10 using this tool.